elizabethhyer/crwn-clothing/README.md

 ## Installation
 To run this application in your local environment, please follow these steps:

-Clone this repository \n
+1. Clone this repository

-Run 'npm install' \n
+2. Run 'npm install'

-Run 'npm start' \n
+3. Run 'npm start'

 ## Contributing
 Bug reports and pull requests are welcome on Github at: https://github.com/elizabethhyer/crwn-clothing